Gardening Woolwich Accessibility Overview

 We regularly test accessibility using a mixture of automated tools, manual checks, and user testing with people who have lived experience of accessibility needs.
 Common checks include keyboard-only navigation, screen reader compatibility, color contrast validation, and form label testing.
 Known limitations are tracked and prioritised in our improvement plan, and we schedule reviews after major content updates or changes to interactive systems.

-Person using a keyboard to navigate a Woolwich gardening event signup page If you need content in an alternative format, require assistance accessing gardening Woolwich resources, or want to report an accessibility issue, please contact our accessibility team using the organisation's published contact channels.
+A close-up view of a gardener's hand wearing a bright turquoise gardening glove, using a small pruning shear to trim a vibrant pink rhododendron shrub with multiple flower buds.
+The shrub's glossy green leaves contrast with the colorful blossoms.
+In the background, the lawn area of an outdoor garden is visible, featuring well-maintained grassy patches, a paved pathway, and several mature trees with lush green foliage.
+The scene suggests a mild weather day with natural daylight illuminating the garden setting, which is typical of a landscaped outdoor space in Woolwich.
+This image reflects gardening activities such as pruning and shrub maintenance, aligning with services offered by Gardening Woolwich to improve and care for garden landscapes in the local area.
+If you need content in an alternative format, require assistance accessing gardening Woolwich resources, or want to report an accessibility issue, please contact our accessibility team using the organisation's published contact channels.
 Provide details about the content or feature affected, the format you need (for example, large print, braille-ready text, audio, or an accessible document format), and any preferred timelines for receiving alternative formats.
 We will respond and provide a next step without charging for alternative formats whenever feasible.

-Community members of diverse abilities working together in a Woolwich garden We are committed to continual improvement.
+A close-up view of two small metallic gardening buckets placed on a lush green lawn in a garden setting.
+One bucket contains various gardening tools, including a hand rake, a trowel, and a weeder, all with red handles, alongside a ball of natural twine.
+The other bucket is filled with vibrant, healthy grass seedlings or young plants.
+The background features a warm wooden surface, possibly a fence or garden wall, providing a natural backdrop that emphasizes the outdoor gardening environment.
+The scene highlights essential tools and elements used for garden planting, maintenance, and lawn care, with natural daylight illuminating the scene, contributing to a welcoming and practical outdoor space.
+This image underscores gardening activities typical for a well-maintained garden in Woolwich or similar south-east London locations, aligning with services provided by Gardening Woolwich focused on garden planting and maintenance.
+We are committed to continual improvement.
 Our accessibility policy is reviewed periodically to reflect user feedback, changes in technology, and updates to accessibility standards.
 If you encounter any barriers while using our gardening resources or community information about Woolwich gardening, please let us know through the organisation's established contact methods so we can address the issue and prevent similar barriers in the future.
 Thank you for helping us make Gardening Woolwich more inclusive for everyone.

 • Standards: WCAG 2.1 Level AA